mintanwei/Cycle-IR/README.md

 ![](https://github.com/mintanwei/Cycle-IR/blob/master/AdjustmentOfAspectRatio.png)

 ## Result
-The retargeting results  of our approach on RetargetMe dataset is available at the folder "Our Cycle-IR result".
+The retargeting results  of our approach on RetargetMe dataset are available at the folder "Our Cycle-IR result".

 ## Citation
 @ARTICLE{CycleIR_TMM2019,